-InVisionFirst®-Lung is a clinical diagnostic laboratory-developed test (LDT) validated for the accurate identification of genomic alterations in 37 genes that helps support the prognosis and therapeutic decisions in patients diagnosed with advanced non-small cell lung cancer (NSCLC).
+InVisionFirst®-Lung is a clinical diagnostic laboratory-developed test (LDT) validated for the accurate identification of genomic alterations in 37 genes that helps support the therapeutic decisions in patients diagnosed with advanced non-small cell lung cancer (NSCLC).

 Using a proprietary enhanced tagged-amplicon Next Generation Sequencing (eTAm-Seq™) technology, this test can detect single nucleotide variants (SNVs), small insertions and deletions (InDels), copy number (CNVs), and structural variants (SV) such as fusions from plasma cell free DNA (cfDNA) with a detection range as low as 0.1% variant allele fraction with a mean read depth of 70,000.